Breast cancer strikes again for one cancer survivor

 |0

-This work, Breast cancer strikes again for one cancer survivor, by Jason W. Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Breast cancer strikes again for one cancer survivor, by Lori Newman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.